axiotl/aqua-tools/README.md

 Download the `Dockerfile` available in the Docker folder of this repo and build the image as follows-

 ```
-# set up working station
+## set up working station
 working_dir=$HOME/aqua_tools_container  # <-- change this path as per your convenience
 mkdir -p $working_dir
 cd $working_dir                         # <-- place the Dockerfile from GitHub in this directory

-# build the image (this can take upto 30 minutes)
+## build the image (this can take upto 30 minutes)
 sudo docker build -t aqua_tools:1 .

-# run the container and get started!
+## run the container and get started!
-# once inside the container, please keep all outputs in
-# ~/container_outputs to access them after exiting
+# (once inside the container, consider keeping all outputs in ~/container_outputs to access them after exiting)
 sudo docker run -it -v $working_dir:/home/ubuntu/container_outputs aqua_tools:1
 ```

 ## Recipes

-All AQuA tools can now be used inside the container.
-Here are some tutorials-
+All AQuA tools are executable from anywhere inside the container.
+The container mimics [Tinker](https://tinker.axiotl.com/), a cloud platform built from ground up for 3D genomics analyses.

+Interested in getting your data to Tinker?
+Contact us at hello@axiotl.com

-### Getting started / Listing samples:
+### Getting started:
 ```
+# the container comes preloaded with publically available H3K27ac HiChIP samples.
+# this can be viewed using-
+list_samples
 ```

 ### Local loop calling: